DroidScript/Docs/files/en/app/desc/ChooseWifi.md

-ChooseWifi lets the user select a WiFi network in his range.
+ChooseWifi lets the user select a WiFi network in range.

 **title1** and **title2** are the titles for the scanning and the selection process.
 They default to “Scanning” and “Select WiFi”.